amin-tabrizian/FlightPlanningLLMs/README.md

-# LLM-based Flgiht Planning with Multimodal Feedback
+# Can LLMs Plan Flights from Scratch?
+A Chain-of-Thought Approach for Human-Centric Planning

 This project is about using different LLMs for generating flight plans in wind hazardous areas.

 ## How the Code Works